Brand management is essential. The expectation you set (brand promise) needs to be authentic and align with the customer’s actual experience.

 - Finally got through to the store.
 They said, “uh, we don’t carry that, look online.”

 - Two days later, I get an email “something went wrong with your order, call (generic main phone number).
-Without resolution, your order will be canceled in 48 hours.”
+Without a resolution, your order will be canceled in 48 hours.”
 This was the message, I’m not paraphrasing.

 - Seriously!!
 What IS the problem?
 Do they not want my money??